ProMorearty/DrawingPracticeApp/README.md

 If you want to support my arty journey, I'm always in need of art supplies and caffiene :heart_eyes: [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ProMorearty)

 ## Instructions
 1) Download the current release, unzip it, and launch DrawingPracticeTool.exe or clone the repo and build it with Unity.
+I generally keep it in 1600x900 windowed mode.
 2) Click the gear icon to open settings and set your folder and anything else you want, they will be saved for next time :smiley:
 3) Press the Play icon.